WandaVision release dates: When does each episode of the Marvel show air on Disney Plus?

 - Episode 9: Available March 5

-In addition to the first two episodes, Disney also dropped a story featurette that gave us a glimpse behind the scenes and some hints of what's to come on Friday.
+In addition to the first two episodes, Disney also dropped a story featurette that gave us a glimpse behind the scenes and some hints of what's to come.

-While early reactions have been pretty positive across the board, they're not quite the definitive quality indicator, as Wonder Woman 1984 proved.
-But it won't be surprising if Marvel pulls off WandaVision's wild premise.

 Episodes 1, 2, and 3 are half an hour long, emulating a sitcom format.
 But once the series unravels that construct, the episode lengths will "start to vary more, yes," Marvel chief Kevin Feige told TVLine.